The following delineates the configuration that must be carried out in Halo in order to get Halo Integrator functioning correctly.

 When running a sync via the Halo Integrator, all active integrations that have been enabled will be included.
 You should therefore ensure that you only enable an integration for the Halo Integrator once you are happy with the configuration, to avoid any unsuspected outcomes.

 When opening the Halo Integrator, you will land on the configuration tab.
-Here you will notice 4 boxes.
+Here you will notice 2 boxes.
 The values required for each of these boxes can be found on the Halo Integrator module configuration page in your Halo Web Application, as shown earlier.
-Copy the 3 values (4 if you also have a tent), and then press the test configuration button.
+Copy the secret value across and input your Web App URL, and then press the test configuration button.
 This will send a simple request to the Halo API, confirming that you have provided the correct configuration options.

 If the test is successful, make sure you save your configuration so that the details are saved for future use.